Smithay/wayland-rs/README.md

 [![Build Status](https://travis-ci.org/Smithay/wayland-rs.svg?branch=master)](https://travis-ci.org/Smithay/wayland-rs)
 [![codecov](https://codecov.io/gh/Smithay/wayland-rs/branch/master/graph/badge.svg)](https://codecov.io/gh/Smithay/wayland-rs)

-# Wayland client
+# Wayland rust crates

-These are bindings to the [reference implementation](http://wayland.freedesktop.org/) of the wayland protocol.
-This is not a pure rust implementation of the wayland protocol, and thus requires `libwayland-client.so` to be available.
+This project contains rust crates for using the wayland protocol, both client side and server side.

+There are two ways to use them:

+- By default, they use a pure rust implementation of the protocol
+- If you set the `native_lib` cargo feature, they will rather act as bindings on top of the wayland system C libraries, and this will add methods to access pointers to the C objects in the API.
+You'll need to use this feature if you need to interact with a C library that requires wayland objects (typically to intialize an OpenGL context)

+If you use the `native_lib` feature, the crates thus obviously require that the wayland C libs are installed on your system.
+You can however require that they are dynamically loaded at startup rather than directly linked by setting the `dlopen` flag.
+This can be useful if you want to ship a binary that should gracelly handle the absence of these libs (by fallbacking to X11 for example).

 This repository actually hosts 6 crates.
-The 4 main crates you'll likely want to use:
+The 3 main crates you'll likely want to use:

 - *wayland-client* and *wayland-server* are the main crates for client and server side bindings
 - *wayland-protocols* regroups bindings on the official protocol extentions available
-- *wayland-commons* contains various definitions that are used by the other crates.
-It is re-exported in both *wayland-client* and *wayland-server*.

 And 2 internal crates, that you'll need only for integrating a custom protocol extension:

+- *wayland-commons* contains the protocol logic that can be shared between client-side and server-side
 - *wayland-sys* is the actual C bindings, on which the crates are built
 - *wayland-scanner* is the crate used to convert the XML protocol specifications into rust code